cs456s24/cs456s24/lab06/lab06_description.md

 ## Multiplexors with if-else
 Note that a multiplexor is a combinational circuit.
 To specify one in behavioral verilog the simplest way is to use an if-else statement or a case statement.
-It is easy to introduce a latch unintentionally using these constructs by not assigning a value to a register for every possible condition, similar to way is done in the code below.
+It is easy to introduce a latch unintentionally using these constructs by not assigning a value to a register for every possible condition, similar to what is done in the code below.
 Use the code below to create a schematic in Vivado.

 ```verilog